jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Today, if we don't step up to upgrade our society to the Internet Age, we'll keep suffering the unknowns of a degenerating society.
 We'll be unhappy extras watching stories of phantom communists and fascists, instead of gazing up to a future as player gods in the stars.

-And if stay extras, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.
+And if we stay extras, at least with this book, our kids can read what their parents could have done as they regret the choices of player gods who lost because they refused to play the game.

 ## Here's the Grand Mission of Techvolution